xplshn/dbin/README.md

 > Why?

  "I tend to think the drawbacks of dynamic linking outweigh the advantages for many (most?) applications." – John Carmack.
-If you are looking for more in-depth arguments, see: [cat-v.ORG - Dynamic Linking](https://harmful.cat-v.org/software/dynamic-linking)
+If you are looking for more in-depth arguments, see: [dynlib - drewdevault.com](https://drewdevault.com/dynlib.html), [cat-v.ORG - Dynamic Linking](https://harmful.cat-v.org/software/dynamic-linking)

 > I've seen lots of package manager projects without "packages".
 What is different about this one?